 South Delta Entrainment

 In contrast to salmonids, for which most south Delta entrainment at the SWP and CVP export facilities occurs in winter/spring, a period of the year when there would be little difference between Alternatives 1, 2, and 3 and the NAA, green sturgeon entrainment can occur in most months of the year, reflecting the year-round presence of juveniles in the Delta.
 However, salvage of green sturgeon has been very low in recent years, and entrainment is regarded as a threat of low importance to the population in the NMFS green sturgeon recovery plan (NMFS 2018b: 26).
-The salvage-density analysis (see description in Appendix 11Q) was used to assess the potential for differences in south Delta entrainment between alternatives.
+The salvage-density analysis (Appendix 11Q) was used to assess the potential for differences in south Delta entrainment between alternatives.
 The method weights south Delta exports at SWP (Banks) and CVP (Jones) export facilities by historical salvage per unit volume (i.e., salvage density) of juvenile green sturgeon.
-The results of the analysis suggest that there would be very little difference in south Delta entrainment between NAA and Alternatives 1, 2, and 3 at either export facility (Table gs_banks; Table gs_jones).
+The results of the analysis suggest that there would be very little difference in south Delta entrainment between NAA and Alternatives 1, 2, and 3 at either export facility (Table 11-50; Table 11-51).